 In addition to her obsession with horses Allison is very passionate about all things to do with snow, mountains and skiing and can be found (or maybe not) with some boards on her feet every winter.
 She is also very happy to go travelling...
 Anywhere!
 And cherishes quality time spent with her girls.

-Jodie loves a joke and her sense of humour certainly helps alleviate the stress during an overly busy day in the middle of the breeding season.
+Jodie loves a joke and her sense of humour certainly helps alleviate the stress during a busy day in the middle of the breeding season.
 It’s not fair though because Jodie wins all the water fights because she’s always the one with the hose!!

 Keith & Yvonne Arnott